American Tower (AMT) Q1 2017 Results - Earnings Call Transcript

 James D. Taiclet, Jr. - American Tower Corp.

-Yeah, I think that maybe I'd add to the foundation here for U.S. demand, in aggregate for 2017, as Tom stated and Walt, you've reiterated, you know, we've got higher outlook for new business in the U.S. this year than we did in 2016.
-But I think one of the foundational issues there is these unlimited plans that are now pervasive across the U.S. industry on the operator side, they're going to put network capacity and quality back at center stage, and everybody's going to be competing on this sort of unlimited basis going forward.
+Yeah, I think to maybe – I'd add to the foundation here for U.S. demand.
+In aggregate for 2017, as Tom stated and Walt, you've reiterated, you know, we've got higher outlook for new business in the U.S. this year than we did in 2016.
+But I think one of the foundational issues there is, these unlimited plans that are now pervasive across the U.S. industry on the operator side, they're going to put network capacity and quality back at center stage, and everybody's going to be competing on this sort of unlimited basis going forward.
 And the churn risk for subscribers will begin to increasingly be on the coverage that you have and the capacity where these people tend to live, work, and travel.
 So we think that this is going to be a constructive trend for some time.

-What we see in the pipeline so far gives us the ability to derive the kind of growth rates that Tom is talking about, sort of 15%, 15% plus this year, but we'll see how the rest of this year rolls out and if any other agreements similar to the one we had early in the year are signed, we'll update you.
+What we see in the pipeline so far gives us the ability to derive the kind of growth rates that Tom is talking about, sort of 15%, 15% plus this year, but we'll see how the rest of this year rolls out, and if any other agreements similar to the one we had early in the year are signed, we'll update you.

 Thomas A. Bartlett - American Tower Corp.